CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 # Software in SD Desktop

 When you log into the virtual desktop, you are guided to a digital workspace that looks like a computer screen.
-This workspace is powered by a type of operating system called Linux, and you can choose between two versions: Ubuntu 22 (adivsed option) or CentOS 7 (will be dismissed in 2024).
+This workspace is powered by a type of operating system called Linux, and you can choose between two versions: Ubuntu 22 or CentOS 7 (dismissed in 2024).
-The virtual desktop comes with some basic tools or programs that you can use right away (listed below).
+The virtual desktop comes with some basic tools or software that you can use right away (listed below).
 However, this basic toolkit provides you a rather limited set of open-source software.

 The virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**:

-* SD Software installer: A simple application for easy software additions and customization.
+* [SD Software installer](./sensitive-data/sd-desktop-software.md#sd-software-installer): A simple application for easy software additions and customization.

-* Apptainer and Podman: For those with technical expertise, create customized containers for specialized software setups (advanced).
+* [Apptainer and Podman]/(./sensitive-data/sd-desktop-software.md#software-customisation-with-apptainer-and-podman): For those with technical expertise, create customized containers for specialized software setups (advanced).

 Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: Sensitive Data).
 We can support you in your Desktop customization.
 Moreover, we are working on developing our services to provide proprietary software.
 Follow our webpage for constant updates.